-An important learning note!
 Hybrid Audio Technologies designed the Imagine-series to be used predominantly as a coaxial, as we can effectively mitigate anticipated environmental conditions and reduce the number of variables in this type of installation.
-When used as a coaxial, the relative amplitudes (volumes) of the midbass and tweeter are equalized to each other and the speaker will perform as intended.
+When used as a coaxial, the relative amplitudes (volumes) of the midbass and tweeter are equalized to each other and the speaker system will perform as intended.
 There is much less amplitude control of the tweeter amplitude with respect to the midbass amplitude when the set is converted into component set mode.
 This is due to simple physics.
-If the midbass drivers are placed low in the door, for example, and the tweeter is placed high in the dashboard, sail panels, or apillars, there WILL be a notable amplitude difference between the two speakers.
-This is because the midbass are installed further from you, and are likely aimed into your leg, carpeting, and other soft furnishings in the vehicle, while the tweeter is located likely closer to you, likely aimed more "ox-axis", and is near hard, reflective surfaces, such as window glass, hard plastic interior panels, and etc. In many cases, converting to component set will cause the tweeter to be notably louder than the midbass.
+If the midbass drivers are placed low in the door, for example, and the tweeter is placed high in the dashboard, sail panels, or a-pillars, there WILL be a notable amplitude difference between the two speakers.
+This is because the midbass are installed further from you, and are likely aimed into your leg, carpeting, and other soft furnishings in the vehicle, while the tweeter is located likely closer to you, likely aimed more "on-axis", and is near hard, reflective surfaces, such as window glass, hard plastic interior panels, and etc. In many cases, converting from coaxial to component set will cause the tweeter to be notably louder than the midbass.
 This is not a speaker malfunction; it is a simple acoustical phenomenon playing out in your vehicle.
-Hybrid Audio Technologies usually recommends that the Imagine sets be left as a coaxial, but encourage the end-user to test the Imagine systems in both formats to evaluate what suits the end-user's listening habits best.
-Finally, just because there is a factory tweeter pod location in the dashboard, a-pillars, or sail panels in your vehicle doesn't mean you have to use it!
-Because our ears are on the left and right sides of the human head, human hearing is much less susceptible to hearing height cues as it is hearing width and depth cues (please reference Lesson 3 and Lesson 4 later in this manual).
-Please don't be fooled into thinking that the tweeters MUST be placed high in order to establish a good stage height!
-Alas, as the end-user, it is up to you to take the time and test the set to see what orientation is to your liking, and certainly, as students of acoustics, we at Hybrid Audio Technologies encourage that learning exercise.
+Hybrid Audio Technologies usually recommends that the Imagine sets be left as a coaxial, but encourage the end-user to test the Imagine systems in both formats to evaluate what best suits the end-user's listening habits.